Ep 7: Yotsuba&! Vol 1 by Kiyohiko Azuma

 And here’s what it looked like in the trade paperback:

 As you can see, these two images communicate very different feelings!

-Deb then talks about the Blue exorcist manga changes, and unfortunately we couldn’t find the specific change she referenced, but the phenomenon of Blue Excorcist‘s creator Kazue Kato sending not-quite-finished art to press for the monthly deadline isn’t rare.
+Deb then talks about the Blue Exorcist manga changes, and unfortunately we couldn’t find the specific change she referenced, but the phenomenon of Blue Exorcist‘s creator Kazue Kato sending not-quite-finished art to press for the monthly deadline isn’t rare.
 Here’s an example from the recently released chapter 128: